The Office (American TV series) season 9: Critical response

 The ninth season of The Office received moderately positive reviews from television critics.
-Based on seven critiques, review aggregation website Metacritic gave the ninth season of the show a 64 out of 100 rating, which denotes "generally favorable reviews".
+Based on seven critiques, review aggregation website Metacritic gave the ninth season of the show a 64 out of 100 rating, which denotes "generally favorable" reviews.
 Entertainment website Holy Moly named the series one of the best shows during the 2012–13 season, writing that "this final season of The Office has been great" largely due to the fact that "every single relationship in the show rings true with the audience."
 Michael Tedder of Vulture commented that he was "willing to call it the fourth best season of the show overall, which is by no means faint praise."
 He explained that this was largely due to the fact that the "final season was a chance to see how everyone else would end up".
-Emily VanDerWerff of The A.V.
+Emily St. James of The A.V.
 Club wrote that "the tension between Jim and Pam in the final season ended up being highly controversial for a number of reasons ... but it also provided the most hopeful moments of the series' final stretch" (although she did note that it was clear that the writers had "blatantly" set up the drama).
 She concluded that the finale was able to successfully return the series "to what had always been its heart—to have true fulfillment".
 Roth Cornet of IGN awarded the season an 8.5 out of 10, denoting a "great" year.
 She felt that the character growth in the final few episodes was particularly well executed, and the last stretch of the season helped raise it after a rocky start; ultimately, she felt that the writers were able to craft the proper ending for the show.
 She was, however, critical of Andy's characterization, noting that he was merely used as a plot device when convenient.
 Many critics argued that the season was an improvement, in both writing and humor, over the previous season.